 LCM (Least Common Multiple) of two numbers is the smallest number which can be divided by both numbers.

 A simple solution is to find all prime factors of both numbers, then find union of all factors present in both numbers.
-Finally return product of elements in union.
+Finally, return the product of elements in union.

-An efficient solution is based on below formula for LCM of two numbers ‘a’ and ‘b’.
+An efficient solution is based on the below formula for LCM of two numbers ‘a’ and ‘b’.

 a x b = LCM(a, b) * GCD (a, b) LCM(a, b) = (a x b) / GCD(a, b)